ProxyGrow LogoProxyGrow

 Additionally, ProxyGrow includes a Telegram bot for client self-service: your clients can trigger IP rotation, check their proxy status, and get credentials — without you touching anything.
 This significantly reduces support overhead when managing 10+ clients.

 ProxyZeus does not include a native storefront.
-You'd need to build your own frontend or sell access manually.
+You'd need to build your own frontend or sell access manually, which raises support burden and limits what you can charge for a "premium" reseller experience.

 Pricing Structure